 Propagation

 Click here to get step by step instructions for propagation.
-It’s pretty simple.
+It’s requires very few steps.
 Locate the place to cut, snip, and stick the cutting in water.
 Hoyas can be propagated very easily.
-Just be patient, some Hoya can take a while to begin rooting.
+Just be patient, some Hoya can take a while to root.

 Hoya kerrii